It might sound dramatic but I stand by it. The Tightwad Gazette by Amy Dacyczyn has the power to change your life. It did mine, and countless others.

 You can shave hundreds off your grocery bill each year by making your own sauces, condiments and food from scratch.
 Sandwich meat is another costly item than you can do better at home.

 Your Sunday joint can become sandwich meat for the week.
-Just slice it when cold (I use one of these to get nice thin slices) and refridgerate.
+Just slice it when cold (I use one of

 9. Line drying